79 Bastogne Ave

 Fort Campbell Domestic Dependent Elementary School System (DDESS)

 All the 4 elementary schools, 1 middle school and 1 high school on Fort Campbell are located on the installation.
 Each school is accredited by the Commonwealth of Kentucky Department of Education and the Southern Association of Colleges and Schools.
-The schools serve approximately 3,400 students yearly in seven schools which are staffed by approximately 375 teachers.
+The schools serve approximately 3,400 students yearly in six schools which are staffed by approximately 375 teachers.

 Pre-school programs are voluntary, and available in each of the elementary schools.
 Kindergarten is full day.
 Children must be age five by September 1st to enter kindergarten.
 Pre-school program is also available on post.
 Children must be age four by September 1st.
 All students must be in compliance with dress code throughout the school day.
 Contact the School System or district website for specific information on dress code.